leaf-web/leaf.js/docs/guides/spa.md

 ##/views/home.js

-The `home.js` script represents the default view.
+The `home.js` script represents the Home view.
 Note that it adds a route definition.

 	app.HomeView = new leaf.View({
 	    draw: function (el) {